rstreefland/rhys.streefland.co.uk/content/about.md

 I'm currently working as a Platform Engineer at [Freetrade](https://freetrade.io/).

-This website is just a landing page.
-Please take a look at my [LinkedIn profile](https://www.linkedin.com/in/rstreefland/) to learn more about me or get in touch.
+This site currently just serves as my landing page.
+Please take a look at my [LinkedIn profile]
+(https://www.linkedin.com/in/rstreefland/) to learn more about me or get in touch.